lucas-vilar/minha_biblioteca_virtual/README.md

 The next title will be shown in the main window.

-If you finish the book click "Finalizado" to remove it from the queue and manually insert into the collection.
+If you finish the book, click "Finalizado" to remove it from the queue and manually insert into the collection.